-It’s also important to have contingency plans in place for unforeseen circumstances.
-Things like the aforementioned bad weather or equipment failures could disrupt shipments, and this highlights the importance of having a backup plan whenever possible.
+It’s also essential to have contingency plans in place for unforeseen circumstances.
+Things like the aforementioned bad weather or equipment failures could disrupt shipments, highlighting the importance of having a backup plan whenever possible.

 The Importance of the Carrier

 The carrier is a vital block in the shipping tower we mentioned earlier, as the shipping carrier is the first one that comes into play when there’s a shipment exception.
 This is because they are responsible for delivering the package safely and on time.
 They let you know if there’s a problem with the delivery and help to fix it.
 They have the knowledge and resources to handle these issues.
-This makes sure your package reaches the customer correctly, even if it had to take a detour to get there.
+This ensures your package reaches the customer correctly, even if it takes a detour to get there.

 The carrier is accountable for the safe and timely delivery of the package.
 They are also typically the party that notifies the sender or the recipient about shipment exceptions.
 Also, they share the reason for the delay or the nature of the problem encountered during delivery.

 The shipping carrier is often the primary point of contact for resolving the issue.
-Shipping carriers have the expertise, infrastructure, and resources in place to make effective deliveries even when they need to adapt to unforeseen challenges.
+Shipping carriers have the expertise, infrastructure, and resources to make effective deliveries even when adapting to unforeseen challenges.
 Oftentimes, the carrier bears the liability and may even offer insurance should an item be mishandled or lost in transit.

 These aspects increase the importance of using reliable carriers.

 In conclusion, shipment exceptions can be a big problem for your business.
 They can cause delays, cost you money, and make your customers unhappy.
-But if you take steps to prevent shipment exceptions, you can avoid these problems.
+But if you prevent shipment exceptions, you can avoid these problems.